Swimming pools and spas

 • whether the water is heated from cold or from the household's hot water system

-• whether the spa is kept filled with water or emptied after use
+• whether the spa is kept filled or emptied after use

 • how much heat the water loses to the environment.